Pluralsight vs Udemy vs Zero To Mastery: Comparison Guide

 Here’s how it works:

-More importantly though, it incentivizes you to keep learning and not quit.
+That way, we can reward long-term members.
+More importantly, though, it incentivizes you to keep learning and not quit.
 Like I said, we’re all about making sure you succeed at this.

 It’s why we’ve had people hired at Tesla, Google, Amazon, Facebook, and all other places.